sebastianczech/DevOps-Engineer/README.md

 * AWS handles replication
 * RDS will automatically failover to the standby during failure
 * Multi-AZ is for disaster recovery, not for improving performance (cannot connect to standby if primary is active)
+* Read replicas (up to 5) - improve performance.
+It's read-only copy of primary database.
+It can be cross-AZ or cross-region
+* Each read replica has its own DNS endpoint and can be promoted to theit own databases (it breaks replication)
+* Read replicas requires automatic backup

 TODO - page 335, EFS